A residential condominium beside Ecuador's Cajas National Park

 Condo Fees and Voting Rights

-The Valle Encantado charter provides 14 equal aliquotas (monthly condo fees) and 14 equal voting rights for each of the 14 residence owners.
-The aliquota budget covers only the commons property, staff and services.
+The Valle Encantado charter provides 14 equal alicuotas (monthly condo fees) and 14 equal voting rights for each of the 14 residence owners.
+The alicuota budget covers only the commons property, staff and services.
 Each residence owner is responsible for maintenance and insurance costs of their building(s), as well as maintenance of their “private area” land.

-At this time (July 2019) the monthly aliquota for each residence is $165.
+At this time ( 2020) the monthly alicuota for each residence is $165.
 This is subject to change by action of the Owners’ Association.

-The aliquota includes water and sewer for all residences.
-Internet, electricity and LP gas are billed monthly to each residence, separately from the aliquota.
+The alicuota includes water and sewer for all residences.
+Internet, electricity and LP gas are billed monthly to each residence, separately from the alicuota.

 Private Areas and Apartment Boundaries